 Kipp Cox, project manager for Harper Corp.
-General Contractors, said an historic building like Pell speaks during major construction projects like these.
-"It's almost a living creature," he said.
-"It tells you what it can and can't do."
+General Contractors, said a historic building like Pell speaks during major construction projects like these.
+“It’s almost a living creature,” he said.
+“It tells you what it can and can’t do.”

 Molly Duesterhaus, Converse’s vice president of student life and dean of students, said you could place a golf ball on the floor of Pell and watch it roll before the work began.
 “You could see the sag in the floor,” she said.
 Cox said the fourth floor was six inches lower before the start of construction.
 Tie rods were installed, and the building was jacked up gradually, 1/8 of an inch at a time.
 What began next was almost like an archaeology project into the earliest history of Converse.